KDE/kitemmodels/README.md

   have the same source model
 * KModelIndexProxyMapper - Mapping of indexes and selections through proxy models
+* KRearrangeColumnsProxyModel - Can reorder and hide columns from the source model
 * KRecursiveFilterProxyModel - Recursive filtering of models
 * KSelectionProxyModel - A Proxy Model which presents a subset of its source model to observers